walkwithweb/walkwithweb/README.md

 #### Home Page
 ##### Slider Content
-To update the slider on the homepage, find the "slides" list in the "index" item and update the "slides" item .
+To update the slider on the homepage, in the "locales" folder, find the "slides" list in the "index" item and update the "slides" item .
 Each  -title (description, image) list represents a single slide, to create more slides, repeat the list for each additional slide item

 ```
 index: